What is the Personal Librarian program?

 What do you do?
 I am the Digital Services Librarian—so my focus is on the library’s digital projects.
-Beyond tinkering on the website and the faculty commons, I also get to answer reference questions and teach legal research.
+Beyond tinkering on bits and bytes, I also get to answer reference questions and teach legal research.

 Did you always want to be a librarian?
-No. I know this is going to sound overly classic: I suddenly knew while taking an Advanced Legal Research class.
+No. I know this is going to sound overly classic: I warmed up to the idea in an Advanced Legal Research class.

 What is your favorite sport?
 Hockey.
 Great sport to watch, better sport to play.

 Favorite movie?
 Perhaps the first Lord of the Rings movie?

 Favorite class in school?
 Computer Graphics.
-3D environments and the science of rendering grabs my imagination.
+3D environments and the 'science 'of rendering grabbed my imagination.

 Do you drive to school or take MARTA?
 Drive.
 At least when the highway not imploding.

 Favorite legal resource?
 Docket Navigator.
 It is truly a transformative docket tool.

 What do you splurge on?
 Gadgets.
 And not the latest or greatest.
-Something older to modify (and probably break).
+Something older to hack (and probably break).